-RA Public Listing for an EtherType identifies an assignee without explicitly identifying the standards in which the use of that EtherType is specified.
+The IEEE Registration Authority (RA) provides a public listing of EtherType assignments.
+Many of these are for private or proprietary purposes.
+However, others are incorporated into well-known standards.
+In some cases, the IEEE RA Public Listing for an EtherType identifies an assignee without explicitly identifying the standards in which the use of that EtherType is specified.
 For ready reference by users and developers of such standards, Annex F identifies some well-known EtherTypes and the protocols they identify.
-This subset is derived by combining the EtherTypes listed in the ietf-ethertypes YANG module specified in IETF RFC 8519 [B19] with the subset of EtherTypes defined by IEEE 802 Standards (e.g., IEEE 802.1Q, 802.3, etc.) and as provided by participants that developed this standard.
-Information on products released after that date can be found on the IEEE SA Registration Authority web site: standards.ieee.org/products-programs/regauth/ethertype/and_____https://regauth.standards.ieee.org/standardss_ra-web/pub/view.html#registries.
+This subset is derived by combining the EtherTypes listed in the ieff-ethertypes YANG module specified in IETF RFC 8519 [B19] with the subset of EtherTypes defined by IEEE 802 Standards (e.g., IEEE 802.1Q, 802.3, etc.) and as provided by participants that developed this standard.
+Information on products released after that date can be found on the IEEE SA Registration Authority web site: standards.ieee.org/standardss ra-web/pub/view.html#registries.
 The subset in Table F.1 and in F.3 is provided solely for the convenience of users of this standard and does not constitute an endorsement by IEEE of the listed protocols.